Alfred De Dreux Biography | Oil Painting Reproductions

 3-23-1810 Paris, FRA - 3-5-1860 Paris, FRABack to Artist IndexView Artists Paintings

-After his father won the Prix de Rome for architecture in 1815, he lived at the Villa Médicis in Rome.
-While there, Théodore Géricault, a friend of the family, made portraits of him and Élise.
+Dedreux father won the Prix de Rome for architecture in 1815, so the family moved to Rome and lived at the Villa Médicis.
+While there, a friend of the family Théodore Géricault made portraits of the young Pierre-Alfred Dedreux and his sister Élise.

-In 1823, at the urging of his uncle, the painter Pierre-Joseph Dedreux-Dorcy, he began studying art with Géricault and, later, with Léon Cogniet.
+In 1823, with the encouragement of his uncle, the painter Pierre-Joseph Dedreux-Dorcy, he began studying art with Géricault and, later, with Léon Cogniet.
 At this time, horses were already his favorite subject.
-His first exhibition at the Salon came in 1831, he will exhibit there regularly until 1859 The following year, an equestrian portrait of the Duc d'Orléans became his entry to a position in the workshops of Eugène Isabey.
+His first exhibition at the Salon came in 1831, he would exhibit there until 1859.
+The following year, he painted an equestrian oil portrait of the Duc d'Orléans, this painting allowed him to enter the workshop studio of Eugène Isabey.

-Shortly before the Duc's untimely death, Pierre-Alfred Dedreux made another portrait of him, together with his guards.
-King Louis-Philippe was pleased with it and, two years later, asked Dreux to accompany him on an official trip to England.
-He made many return trips there over the next few years.
-In 1848, he followed the King into exile in Surrey and painted numerous equestrian portraits of the English aristocracy.
+Shortly before the Duc d'Orléans death, Pierre-Alfred Dedreux made another portrait of him, together with his guards.
+King Louis-Philippe was pleased with it and, two years later, requested de Dreux to go with him on an official excursion to England.
+Dedreux made many return trips to England over the next few years.
+In 1848, he followed the King into exile in Surrey and painted many equestrian portraits of the English aristocracy.

-He returned to Paris in 1852 and opened a studio where he created more equestrian portraits, this time of Emperor Napoléon III and his family, but still made frequent trips to England.
+He came back to Paris in 1852 and opened a studio where he created more equestrian portraits, this time of Emperor Napoleon III and his family, and still continued to make frequent trips to England.
 In 1857, he began sharing a studio with Paul Gavarni, who he met while there.

-There was a rumor that Pierre-Alfred Dedreux had been killed in a duel by Count Fleury, the Emperor's aide-de-camp.
-The rumor has been imposed, almost a hundred years later, by Alfred de Dreux's grand-nephew André de Fouquieres in his book of memoirs Fifty Years of Panache.
+There was a false rumor that Pierre-Alfred De Dreux had been killed in a duel by Count Fleury, the Emperor's aide-de-camp.
+The rumor had been started, almost a hundred years later, by Alfred de Dreux's grand-nephew André de Fouquieres in his book of memoirs Fifty Years of Panache.